YTZenka/iiSU-Windows-/README.md

-# iiSU-Windows-
+# iiSU Windows
-A launcher based on the iiSU Android project https://iisu.network/
+A launcher based on the iiSU Android project: https://iisu.network/